 I quickly did my research on the best hydration packs for running and what I did was buy the no-name brand running vest at the local Decathlon.
 I took it out for a test drive and could tell it was really annoying for the first 5 miles as it kept jumping side to side and the water bouncing around in the bladder was really frustrating.

 I realized I couldn’t get away with a cheap option and quickly refunded the product.
 What I did next was research what the best hydration backpacks were and came up with the below list.
-I opted for the Salomon because most of my running products are from them but I did manage to do research on quite a few of them.
+Hope it helps you too!

 Best Hydration Packs For Running Compared and Reviewed